eXpl0it3r/SFML-dependencies/readme.md

 ## Building

-All the necessary steps are described on the repostory wiki.
+All the necessary steps are described on the [repository wiki](https://github.com/eXpl0it3r/SFML-dependencies/wiki).